 People usually return to normal sporting activities after about a month, but may benefit from wearing a knee strap.
-However, sometimes it can take a long time to fully recover from Osgood Schlatters, up to 2 years.
+However sometimes it can take a long time to fully recover, up to 2 years.

 Things usually settle down when the bone reaches maturity at around 16 years of age with approximately 9 out of 10 cases resolving completely.
 Occasionally however, people continue to get problems as adults.

 Osgood Schlatter Disease can be difficult to resolve and therefore it is definitely worth trying to prevent it.